m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 If you recall from [section 1.3](#13-the-explorationexploitation-trade-off), the agent doesn't know when to explore and when to exploit.
 Therefore, Q-learning often uses an epsilon-greedy policy ($\epsilon-greeds$) in which the agent exploits by taking the best action according to the agent information $1 - \epsilon$ times and explore a random action $\epsilon$ times.
 Using the outsourced policy (epsilon-greed policy), the agent updates the Q-values to determine the best action in each state (agent's policy), aiming for optimal performance.

-Because the environment is stochastic, it is possible to receive different rewards from taking the same action in the same state, so we don't want to overwrite our previous estimate of $Q(a, s)$.
-Instead, we can create a loss function by squaring the TD error:

-$$
-L(s_t, a_t, r_t, s_{t+1}) = (r_t + \gamma \max_{a{t+1}} Q_\pi
-(a_{t+1}, s_{t+1}) - Q_\pi(a_t, s_t))^2
-$$

-By iteratively optimizing this loss function using [gradient-based optimization](https://mohamedyosef101.github.io/publication/ml-dl-101/#23-optimization), we can refine our Q-value estimates until they converge to their actual expected value.

 <p style='color: crimson; padding: 18px; text-align: center; font-weight: bold;'>
 --<br>
-If you want to build Q-Learning algorithm by your self, <br>take a look at <a href="https://github.com/mohamedyosef101/rl-algorithms/blob/main/Q-Learning/main.ipynb">this notebook</a>.<br> --
+If you want to build Q-Learning algorithm by your self, <br>take a look at <a href="https://github.com/mohamedyosef101/rl-algorithms/blob/main/Q-Learning/main.ipynb" target="_blank">this notebook</a>.<br> --
 </p>

-**Deep Q-learning** (<a style="text-decoration: none;" class=citation href="https://arxiv.org/abs/1312.5602">Mnih et al., 2015</a>) is an advanced form of Q-learning that integrates deep neural networks with reinforcement learning.
+**Deep Q-learning** (<a class=citation href="#minh2013">Mnih et al., 2013</a>) is an advanced form of Q-learning that integrates deep neural networks with reinforcement learning.
 Deep Q-network (DQN) uses a deep neural network to estimate the quality of the action $Q(a, s)$ by treating the state $s$ as input, and having an output neuron for each possible action $K$ to estimate Q(a^k, s).
 But DQN struggle with temporal limitation where one state in not enough (shown in Figure [7](#figure7)).
 Deep Q-learning addresses this by considering multiple future states, allowing the agent to evaluate actions based on both immediate and future rewards.
 Another problem is that the agent sometimes forgets previous lessons, so we first store all observed
 ($s_t, a_t, r_t, s_{t+1}$) tuples into an **experience replay** buffer, and randomly sample batches from this buffer to calculate the loss.

 <figure id="figure7">
   <img alt="The problem of temporal difference where one frame or state was not enough to determine the direction of the ball.
 But when we used three frames, we can see easily that the ball was going form left to the right." src="./images/temporal-limitation.png">
   <figcaption>Figure 7: The problem of temporal difference where one frame or state was not enough to determine the direction of the ball.
 So we used three frames instead.
-Reproduced by the author from (<a style="text-decoration: none;" href=#simonini2018 class=citation>Simonini, 2018</a>).</figcaption>
+Reproduced by the author from (<a href=#simonini2018 class=citation>Simonini, 2018</a>).</figcaption>
 </figure>

 In the early stages of Q-learning, the Q estimates are based on very few samples which can be quite noisy and tend to be optimistic about the future rewards.
-That's why we need to have a **target Q-network** (<a style="text-decoration: none;" href=#hasselt2016 class=citation>Hasselt et al., 2016</a>) which is initialized randomly, and slowly updated so the parameters move towards the values of the main Q-network (since we now have two the new, target network and the old, main one).
+That's why we need to have a **target Q-network** (<a href=#hasselt2016 class=citation>Hasselt et al., 2016</a>) which is initialized randomly, and slowly updated so the parameters move towards the values of the main Q-network (since we now have two the new, target network and the old, main one).

 ### 3.2 Policy gradients